ntkzwane/docker-devenv/README.md

 Disclaimer: This readme is not at all thorough.
 It assumes some basic knowledge of docker and docker-compose or vagrant.

-The goal is to be able to setup any project, with all its dependencies, without installing anything other than 'docker' (and `docker-compose`) on your host machine.
+The goal is to be able to setup any project, with all its dependencies, without installing anything other than `docker` (and `docker-compose`) on your host machine.

 # How it works